open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 ## 2. RedHat based distributions

-The OpenUEM server components can be installed on a RedHat based distributions like Fedora and AlmaLinux using .rpm packages available in OpenUEM repository.
+The OpenUEM server components can be installed on a RedHat based distributions like Fedora, Alma Linux and Rocky Linux using .rpm packages available in OpenUEM repository.

 ### 2.1 Adding the repository